jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 3. Use `kubectl exec -it python-custom-autoscaler` to gain shell access to the autoscaler container.
 4. Use the command `curl -X GET http://localhost:5000/api/v1/metrics`.
-5. Ensure the response of this command is not successful, and a failed to connect error is displayed.
+5. Ensure the response of this command is not successful and a failed to connect error is displayed.

 #### Autoscaler with HTTPS API